moloch--/RootTheBox/README.md

 Setup TL;DR
 -------------------
-* Python 2.5.x - 2.7.x
+* Python 2.7.x
-* Supported platforms: Install script is for Ubuntu/Debian, but the application should work on any Linux or BSD system.
-Windows and OSX have not been tested.
+* Supported platforms: Install scripts are for Ubuntu/Debian, but the application should work on any Linux, BSD, or OSX system.
+Windows has not been tested.
 * Run the __depends.sh__ script in __/setup__ to automatically install required packages (Ubuntu/Debian only)
-* Set up the db connection settings in __rootthebox.cfg__ (you will need to create the database/dbuser manually)
+* Set up the database connection settings in __rootthebox.cfg__ you will need to create the db/user manually
-* Edit settings in __rootthebox.cfg__ make sure to disable debug mode, etc for production
+* Edit settings in __rootthebox.cfg__ to your liking, you can also manage many of these settings from the admin web ui
-* __./rootthebox.py --create-tables__ to create, and init the database (only need to do this once)
+* __./rootthebox.py --create-tables__ to create, and initialize the database (only need to do this once)
 * __./rootthebox.py --start__ To start the application
 * You can also script the game setup, see/edit __setup/game.py__; to execute setup scripts run __./rootthebox.py --game__
-* To access the recovery console run __./rootthebox.py --recovery__

 To Do
 ---------------------